Board of Directors

 Ecology Education, Inc. (EEI) is a 501(c)3 non-profit established in 1998 which operates The Ecology School in Saco, Maine, and publishes Ecology curriculum.

-FMI about EEI, please contact Executive Director Drew Dumsch at DrewATTheEcologySchoolDOTorg or call him at 207-283-9951.
+FMI about EEI, please contact CEO and President, Drew Dumsch, at DrewATTheEcologySchoolDOTorg or call 207-283-9951.

 (EEI Past President) Communications and Community Relations Consultant at Barton and Gingold, Portland, ME

 Corey is always looking to make connections!
 In addition to working as the Communications and Public Engagement Strategist for Barton and Gingold, she is also the founder of A Rising Tide, a grassroots organizing leadership institute for young people.
 Corey is currently participating in the Maine Development Foundations Leadership Maine Phi program and sings in Musica de Flia, women and girls choir.

 (EEI Treasurer) lawyer, Grindle Robinson LLP, Boston, MA

 Steve has been a lawyer for over 40 years.
 He is currently partner at Grindle Robinson, LLP and previously has been involved in family law matters and providing legal services for low income families on Cape Cod.
 During his formative years Steve acted as a Peace Corps volunteer in the Dominican Republic, organizing agricultural and credit co-op for coconut and cacao farmers.